Smarter Balanced Digital Library

 Quality Criteria for the Digital Library

-Background on the development of the Quality Criteria for the Digital Library as well as an overview of the rating system used to review resources.
+This 33-minute video provides background on the development of the Quality Criteria for the Digital Library as well as an overview of the rating system used to review resources.
 In addition, Formative Assessment Practices/Transition to the Common Core Work Group members explain how State Leadership Teams and State Networks of Educators use the Quality Criteria to evaluate resources for the Digital Library.
-(YouTube video; 34 minutes)